martabrylska/weather-app/README.md

    `npm start`

-6. Run the backend of the
+6. Open new terminal (at the same place as in the beginning) and run the backend of the
    app: [https://github.com/martabrylska/weather-app-BE](https://github.com/martabrylska/weather-app-BE)

    `git clone https://github.com/martabrylska/weather-app-be.git`